 To record electrogastrogram (EGG), we use the same method, suturing the two electrodes to the gut.
 To record electromyogram (EMG), two methods are in use among our customers.
 One uses an incision and adhesive.
 We prepare 1-mm of bare steel helix at the end of each EMG lead.
 We make a 1-mm wide opening between muscle fibers in two places on the muscle.
 We use cyanoacrylate (superglue or vetbond) to fasten a helix into each slit.
 Cyanoacrylate bonds well to all animal tissue and to metal.
 The glue will hold the two coils in place between the muscle fibers.
 Another method is to secure a 1-mm helix to the exterior of the muscle with a suture, such as Ethicon Sutures Vicryl 5/0.

-[13-MAR-24] If we end our recording before we exhaust the battery of a transmitter, we have the opportunity to remove our telemetry sensor from our subject animal, clean the sensor, refurbish the ends of the leads, and implant again.
+[08-MAY-25] If we end our recording before we exhaust the battery of a transmitter, we have the opportunity to remove our telemetry sensor from our subject animal, clean the sensor, refurbish the ends of the leads, and implant again.
 We must take care when cutting the device out of the animal, especially if the existing implantation is more than a week old.
 Scar tissue builds up around the transmitter, holding in place, and wrapping around the antenna and leads.
 The leads are brightly-colored, but the antenna can be hard to see.
 The lead tips may be bound in place with dental cement.
 We can cut the leads where they enter the cement, then refurbish the lead tips by removing silicone to expose the bare steel wire, as we describe in Insulation Removal.
 If we are want to attach a screw or pin to the steel wire, we will need acid flux and a hot soldering iron, as we describe in Solder Joints.
 Attaching our own pins and screws is hard.
 If we would rather save the existing pins and screws, we must remove the cement with the lead ends embedded.
 To remove the cement, we and soak the leads and sensor in 20°C acetone for six hours.
 The cement will dissolve.
 The silicone of the sensor and leads will absorb acetone, but not so much as to cause significant damage to the structure of the silicone.
 As we describe in Silicone and Solvents, we must wash twice with clean acetone after dissolving the cement, so as to remove all traces of cement residue from the silicone surface.
 Once the sensor and leads are clean, leave them in air for twenty-four hours so that the acetone held by the silicone will evaporate.
+Store your explanted transmitters in a dry place.
+Do not store in water or any other fluid, nor in ethanol or acetone vapor.